Skip to main content

 Closeup of a white Persian cat's face

-The Humane Society of Chittenden County explains that Persians are known for their thick double coat and snub-nosed faces, but they can have challenging grooming requirements.
-That double coat can easily get matted and tangled, and it requires daily brushing.
+The Humane Society of Chittenden County explains that Persians are known for their thick double coat and snub-nosed faces.
+This can result in some challenging grooming requirements.
+That double coat, which requires daily brushing, can easily get matted and tangled.
 Certain areas on the cat’s body, including behind the ears, the stomach area, under the chin, and under the arms, are particularly prone to matting.

-Instead of using a cat brush, you’ll need a wide-toothed comb when you need to detangle areas.
-Combing the coat daily can help to prevent tangles and keep your cat more comfortable.
+When detangling areas, you should use a wide-toothed comb instead of a cat brush.
 PetMD also recommends using a double-sided cat brush.
-Whatever you use, you need to make sure that the brush can get through your cat’s long fur, since the undercoat is prone to becoming knotted and matted.
+Whatever you use, you need to make sure that the brush can get through your cat’s long fur since the undercoat is prone to becoming knotted and matted.
+Combing the coat daily can help prevent tangles and keep your cat more comfortable in the long run, so make a habit of it!

 Persian cats’ faces also need attentive care.
 Because they have flat facial features, Persians can’t breathe as well as other breeds.
-Their eyes are placed wide apart and are very prominent, and when paired with the rest of their facial design, eye discharge can result.
+Their eyes are placed wide apart and are very prominent, and eye discharge can result when paired with the rest of their facial design.
 That discharge occurs between the nose and the eye, running down a facial fold and drying, which can make your cat’s face look stained.
 You may need to use cat eye wipes to remove this discharge.

 Paige Cerulli